Aashi32/CODSOFT/README.md

 ## Features
 Responsive Design: The portfolio is designed to be responsive, ensuring it looks great on all devices, including desktops, tablets, and smartphones.<br>
 About Me Section: A brief introduction about myself, including my background, education, and interests.<br>
-Skills Section: A showcase of my technical skills, including programming languages, frameworks, and tools I am proficient in.<br>
 Projects Section: Details of various projects I have worked on, with links to live demos and source code repositories.<br>
 Contact Section: A form for visitors to get in touch with me, and links to my social media profiles.<br>
 ## Technologies Used
-HTML: For structuring the content of the web pages.
+HTML: For structuring the content of the web pages.<br>
-CSS: For styling and layout.
+CSS: For styling and layout.<br>
-JavaScript: For interactive features and dynamic content.
+JavaScript: For interactive features and dynamic content.<br>